RareSkills/solana-tutorial/content/solana-account-owner/solana-account-owner.md

 **Exercise**: Modify the test to print out the address of the keypair and the pda.
 Then use the Solana CLI to inspect who the owner is for those accounts.
 It should match what the test prints.
 Make sure the `solana-test-validator` is running in the backgorund so you can use the CLI.

 ## The BPFLoaderUpgradeable owns programs
-Let’s use the Solana CLI to determine the owner of our program:
+Let's use the Solana CLI to determine the owner of our program:

 ![Solona metadata : Owner: the BPFLoaderUpgradable](https://static.wixstatic.com/media/935a00_396ec64ed6bf429fb84fd1252b62cdb6~mv2.png/v1/fill/w_1397,h_349,al_c,lg_1,q_90,enc_auto/935a00_396ec64ed6bf429fb84fd1252b62cdb6~mv2.png)